simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ### Declaring commodities

-The `commodity` directive declares commodities which may be used in the journal (though currently we do not enforce this).
+The `commodity` directive declares commodities which may be used in the journal, and their display format.

 It may be written on a single line, like this:

 ```journal